October 2008 978-0-7735-3490-2

 MQUP.
 Why, do you think?

 VA.
 Partly the way newspapers and magazines are being squeezed, but also an old ambivalence about recognizing our past.
-I started out to champion my mother’s books because I believed readers would still enjoy them; increasingly I do so because I believe that someone described in the early 60s as probably Canada’s best-selling novelist is an important part of its literary and social history.
+I started out to champion my mother’s books because I believed readers would still enjoy them; increasingly I do so because I believe the fact that someone in the early 60s described her as probably Canada’s best-selling woman novelist is an important part of literary and social history.

 Valerie Argue welcomes feedback or further questions.